beso-devo/royal_class_property_test/README.md

 (that's using that function), and for sure it'll not be the final code for it.

+# Acceptance Criteria

+In the case of loading the products, we have to implement pagination for sure so we can save the state of the current limit and page variables inside the bloc and increase them depending on the scroll behavior of the user.
+Also, for caching we can save the fetched data from the backend into `hive` or `shared_preferences` and so on I didn't implement that because the time is out for today.

 # Video Demo

 You can check the demo here in the link below: